 Students withdrawing from a class with a lecture and a lab may withdraw from the lab and remain enrolled in the lecture.
-However, you may not withdraw from the lecture and remain enrolled in only the lab.
+However, a student may not withdraw from the lecture and remain enrolled in only the lab.
 Special permission is required from the department chair.

 Students who are withdrawing entirely from the College must fill out a Total Withdrawal form.
-Before withdrawing, students must fill out the Total Withdrawal form and seek approval from the Office of the Associate Vice President of Enrollment Services or the Office of the Associate Vice President of Academic Affairs a financial aid representative or international student adviser (if applicable), and a Student Accounts representative before submitting the form to the Office of the Registrar.
+Before withdrawing, students must fill out the Total Withdrawal form and seek approval from a financial aid representative or international student adviser (if applicable), and a Student Accounts representative before submitting the form to the Office of the Registrar.
 Student clearance/exit form must be completed before signed by representatives of the financial aid office.
-The student identification card must be surrendered to the student services office at the time of when the total withdrawal form has been received and approved by the Office of the Registrar.
 (See "Refunds to Students Who Withdraw," on page 39).